-Price includes hotels, breakfast, first-class rail between cities, escort.
-Not included: air; trips to mountain peaks, tips, boat rides.
+Price includes r/t air, hotels, daily breakfast, first-class rail between cities, Hawaii escort.
+Not included: rail and cablecar trips to mountain peaks, airline tax, tips, boat rides.

 LUCERNE

 Our visit begins in Lucerne, one of the world's prettiest towns, set on a beautiful waterfront, along the shores of Lake Lucerne and the River Reuss, surrounded by majestic mountains.
 They truly have it all.
 Lucerne is deservedly the most popular destination in Switzerland, famous for its well-preserved Old Town, consisting of many blocks of medieval buildings richly decorated with painted murals showing village life in olden days, making this like an outdoor art gallery.